Richard Trumka Jr.

 Richard Louis Trumka Jr. (born 1984 or 1985) is an American lawyer and government official who served as a member of the U.S. Consumer Product Safety Commission from December 2, 2021 to July 23, 2025.

 Early life, education and career

 Trumka was born c.
 1984 as the only child of prominent labor leader Richard Trumka and his wife, Barbara Vidovich Trumka.
-He received his undergraduate degree from Cornell University and his Juris Doctor degree from Georgetown University Law Center.
+He received his undergraduate degree from Cornell University, where he played football, and his Juris Doctor degree from Georgetown University Law Center.

 Early in his career, Trumka worked as an assistant attorney general in the consumer protection division of the Office of the Maryland Attorney General.
 In 2019, he became general counsel and staff director of the Economic and Consumer Policy Subcommittee of the House Committee on Oversight and Reform, where he led investigations into teenage use of e-cigarettes and the presence of toxic heavy metals in baby food.

 Consumer Product Safety Commission

 Trumka was nominated to a seven-year term on the CPSC by President Joe Biden in July 2021.
 His nomination was unanimously confirmed by the Senate in November of that year and he took office on December 2, 2021.
 On the commission, Trumka worked to pass child safety rule, including rules related to pull cords of window coverings and the prevention of swallowing magnets.